puppetlabs/puppet-instruqt-tracks/install-and-explore-the-puppet-agent-on-linux/07-knowledge-check/assignment.md

 ---
 Answer the questions, click **Submit**, and then click **View accuracy** to see how you did.
 Your results will appear in a new browser tab.

-When you've finished reviewing your results, click **Check** to continue the track.
+When you've finished reviewing your results, click **Next** to continue the track.